sarvesh123305/Bash-Calculator-using-C-/README.md

 **Project Name:-** Binary Calculator
 (project under GNU public license , copyright reserved 2022 (SARVESH KULKARNI) )

+### IMPORTANT :-
+  * There are two branches in the repository :
+  * 1) Main Branch : This branch contains , the earlier project which can perform operations with normal number  (no decimals)
+  * 2) BCUpgraded Branch : This branch contains , the newest project which can perform operations with decimal numbers.

 ### DESCRIPTION :-

   * This is the **Calculator for countably infinite numbers** which is implemented using _C Programming language_.